Outline of the Canadian Armed Forces at the end of the Cold War: Quebec Militia Area

 Reserve units of the Royal Canadian Armoured Corps (RCAC) were equipped with Cougar and Grizzly armoured vehicles.

-Reserve units of the Royal Regiment of Canadian Artillery (RCA) were equipped with 105mm C1 howitzers and 81mm mortars.
+Reserve units of the Royal Regiment of Canadian Artillery (RCA) were equipped with 105 mm C1 howitzers and 81 mm mortars.

 Air Command

 Canadian Forces Air Command (AIRCOM) unified all flying assets of the Canadian Armed Forces in one command.
 It provided combat-ready air forces for the surveillance and control over Canadian airspace and for the defence of North America.
 It also provided air groups for other commands: